xeimsuck/Mambo-Archiver/README.md

 # Mambo - Archiver
 ## Idea
-Mambo is file archiver
+Mambo is cross-platform file archiver.
+Have a lib, console and gui versions.

 ## Supported
 Linux
-Windows (soon)
+Windows
+OS X